 Monster’s mobile app is highly rated and popular on both the Google Play and Apple App stores.
 However, it’s only for job seekers.
-For employers, Monster’s website is mobile optimized.
+For employers, Monster’s website is mobile-optimized.

-To get the most success attracting good candidates, you need a service that is easy for job seekers, too.
+To get the most success in attracting good candidates, you need a service that is easy for job seekers, too.
 Monster’s job seeker website lets you search for jobs by location, category, or both.
 Candidates can set up email alerts and upload resumes.
 Once a candidate applies, you can send them emails to reach out.

 The applicant section has salary tools, career advice, and more.
 It also lets applicants view company profiles, so they can learn about the company’s values and culture.

 Monster has programs to help those new to the workforce with interviewing and other job-related skills, such as its webinar for new graduates.
 This can help you find better-prepared candidates.